SuongLuong/SimpleAdapter/README.md

 The package library which the component was included in:

+android.widget.Adapter;

 android.widget.SimpleAdapter;

 android.widget.AdapterView;

 The Android system for Simple Adapter: since - Added in API level 1

+Some major methods:

+int	getCount()    How many items are in the data set represented by this Adapter.

+SimpleAdapter.ViewBinder	getViewBinder()   Returns the SimpleAdapter.ViewBinder used to bind data to views.

+void	setViewImage(ImageView v, int value)   Called by bindView() to set the image for an ImageView

+void	setViewImage(ImageView v, String value)   Called by bindView() to set the image for an ImageView

 ## Methods